Goldfish Names by Personality

 Suggestion #2: Go on a Name Hunt

 Searching the web has often been a valuable tool in finding names for goldfish.
-You can search by gender (boys’ names verses girls’ names), by meaning, (color, animal, vegetable, mineral, etc.) by country (Irish names, English names, Spanish names…) and by many other categories.
+You can search by gender (boys’ names verses girls’ names), by meaning, (color, animal, vegetable, mineral, etc.) by country (Japanese fish names, Irish names, English names, Spanish names…) and by many other categories.

 I have found it useful to keep a “Baby Name Book” lying around to flip through when it comes to naming pets.
 They often have definitions beside the names, offer pronunciation guides and similar variations on a name you might like.